ginavargas1/readme/README.md

   8. [Questions](#questions)

   ## Description
-  This will generate a ReadMe
+  This will generate a readMe file

   ## Installation
-  npm 1
+  npm i

   ## Usage
   This is for demo purposes

   ## License
   This application has the following License: MIT